 1-year Course in Fine Furniture Design and Technology

 The Sturt School for Wood has been teaching Australia's fine furniture makers since 1985.
 Many of Australia's most established furniture makers are graduates of the Sturt School or teach at the School.
 The Sturt course is unique in Australia offering unrivalled teaching hours, bench time and workshop access.
 The course is taught by some of the very best furniture makers from Australia and overseas.
 It is not for the faint hearted!
+It is deliberately immersive and intensive and you will learn more that you ever thought possible.
 Only apply if you are willing and able to commit everything to your year at Sturt and to live and breathe woodwork and the art of fine furniture!

 The Sturt School for Wood is a Registered Training Organisation (no. 2571) offering the nationally recognized (Australian Qualification Framework) Certificate IV in Furniture Design and Technology as a full-time 1-year course.
 Students who are accepted for enrolment in this course may be eligible for a range of government assistance programs to help support them while they undertake full-time study including Austudy, Youth Allowance and Fares Allowance.
 Contact your nearest Centrelink to find out more.